Pronounced “roasty”, these roesti potatoes (often spelled rösti) have a European origin.

 - Instead of making one large potato roesti, you can make individual potato cakes as shown in the image above.

 - Roesti are similar to potato pancakes, but they don’t have other added ingredients like flour and eggs.
 Rosti is mostly potato, with a few delicious seasonings.

 - Of course you can always use margarine instead of butter, but I always think butter is best.

+You will find another recipe for roesti potatoes here, using just white potatoes.
 Adding the sweet potatoes to these roesti potatoes makes this recipe so much healthier.